koendv/blackmagic-bluepill/README.md

 If the `/dev/ttyBmpGdb` and `/dev/ttyBmpTarg` devices do not show up, check  `/etc/udev/rules.d/99-blackmagic.rules` has been installed.

-Make a backup copy of the firmware:
+Make a copy of the firmware in flash:
 ```
-stm32flash -r blackmagic_bluepill.hex /dev/ttyUSB0
+stm32flash -r blackmagic_bluepill.bin /dev/ttyUSB0
 ```
 ## See also
 [STM Discovery and Nucleo as Black Magic Probe](https://embdev.net/articles/STM_Discovery_and_Nucleo_as_Black_Magic_Probe#Building_Firmware_for_ST_Link_V2_Clones_and_Flash_Using_Two_Cheap_Clones)